AusDTO/gov-au-ui-kit/README.md

 - Basic styling for UI elements (eg `input`, `label`, etc).

 For a full list of features please see the [CHANGELOG](CHANGELOG.md).

+### Accessibility

+We are being guided by accessibility and browser support best practices.
+We are building on a solid HTML foundation and following a philosophy of [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) over [graceful degradation](https://en.wikipedia.org/wiki/Fault_tolerance).

+- we intend to be WCAG2 AA compliant, striving for AAA where viable
+- we strive to make accessible features from the get-go
+- we have some automated build tools that aid in writing standards-compliant code (linting and html5 validation)
+- we are currently (give date) working on adding automated accessibility testing of our example templates
+- we will provide detailed information on accessibility compliance (eg AA or AAA) and specific guidance per framework feature
+- we intend to test the framework with a range of users directly
+- we intend to be audited for accessibility compliance

+We will then document the level of accessibility and browser compatibility.

+### Browser support

+- similarly, we will soon (give ~date) begin automated testing across browsers as part of our build process
+- in terms of scope we will test all components (CSS, JS and markup)
+- we intend to provide detailed information on browser support per component in the framework
+- we may add a top-level view browser support matrix/table here in the future

 ## What this isn't